Main Navigation

 Georgia.Titcomb@colostate.edu

 I'm an ecologist interested in all aspects of wildlife disease, particularly as they relate to animal movement, resource use, parasite sharing, and anthropogenic changes.
 I have worked in several different systems, from large herbivores in Kenya to tiny mammals in Madagascar.
 My recent work also integrates human movements and behavior in thinking about zoonotic disease.
-I joined CSU as an assistant professor in January 2023, and am thrilled to be teaching wildlife disease ecology online.
+I joined CSU as an assistant professor in January 2023, and I am thrilled to be teaching wildlife disease ecology online this fall.
 Before coming to CSU, I completed my PhD and postdoc at the University of California, Santa Barbara, and my undergrad at the University of North Carolina - Chapel Hill.
+When I am not getting my hands dirty in the field or keeping them clean in the lab(!), I enjoy drawing and painting, running, and trivia nights.